Pamela Rabe: Television

 Rabe's Australian television credits include an early guest role on the soap opera A Country Practice, recurring roles on the family series Ocean Girl and The Secret Life of Us, and a lead role in the short lived series Mercury.

 In September 2013, it was announced that Rabe would join the cast of the Australian prison drama series Wentworth, a reimagining of the classic Network Ten soap opera Prisoner.
 She joined Wentworth in Season Two as sadistic prison governor Joan "The Freak" Ferguson, a role originally played by Maggie Kirkpatrick in Prisoner.
 Her character was initially killed off at the end of the fifth season, when she is buried alive by Will Jackson (Robbie Magasiva), and she made her then final appearances in two episodes of the sixth season as a figment of Will's imagination.
-The seventh season of Wentworth was intended to be the last, however, it was once again renewed and the ending of Season Seven was rewritten to include Joan, who is revealed to be alive.
+The seventh season of Wentworth was intended to be the last, however, it was once again renewed and the ending of season seven was rewritten to include Joan, who is revealed to be alive.
 Rabe reprised her role for the 20-episode eighth and final season, which aired its first part in 2020, while the final part was aired in 2021.
 Rabe has been nominated for multiple awards for her performance, winning the 2015 AACTA Award for Best Lead Actress in a Television Drama and the 2018 Logie Award for Most Outstanding Actress.

-In 2017, Rabe played the role of Maude in the 6-part TV series Fucking Adelaide, which premiered at the Adelaide Film Festival in October 2017.
+In 2017, Rabe played the role of Maude in the six-part TV series Fucking Adelaide, which premiered at the Adelaide Film Festival in October 2017.

-In 2018 Rabe would guest appear in Wentworth in Series 6, film mini series 'The Hunting' and continue performing in theatre.
+In 2018 Rabe would guest appear in Wentworth in Series 6, film mini series The Hunting and continue performing in theatre.

 In 2022 Rabe joined the cast of Amazon comedy series Deadloch.
 Rabe would also join the first series of ABC drama Bay of Fires.

 Other work

-Rabe served on the board of the Australian Film Institute from 1999-2002 and is a former member of the Board of Directors of NIDA.
-Rabe also serves on the board of the Malthouse Theatre in Melbourne.
+Rabe served on the board of the Australian Film Institute from 1999-2002 and is a former member of the Board of Directors of the National Institute of Dramatic Art.
+Rabe serves on the board of the Malthouse Theatre in Melbourne.